Important changes (deprecations) coming in Power Apps, Power Automate, and customer engagement apps

 If you cannot use the Common Data Service (Current Environment) connector, you should use the Common Data Service connector.
 This connector has all the capabilities of the Dynamics 365 connector, and includes several improvements that increase reliability.

-The Common Data Service (Current Environment) connector represents the future for connections using Common Data Service.
-This includes Dynamics 365 apps using Common Data Service.
+The Common Data Service (Current Environment) connector represents the future for connections using Dataverse.
+This includes Dynamics 365 apps using Dataverse.
 Work is underway to make this connector the only connector you will need.
-But at the current time, the previously mentioned limitations mean that you can't use it in all places where the Dynamics 365 connector or Common Data Service Connector can be used today.
+But at the current time, the previously mentioned limitations mean that you can't use it in all places where the Dynamics 365 connector or Common Data Service connector can be used today.

 At this time, there is no requirement to convert canvas apps, flows, or logic apps to stop using the Dynamics 365 connector because of the known blocking limitations.
 But you should stop creating new connections with the Dynamics 365 connector and convert them if you can.